CalebHock/duty-bot/README.md

 # Duty Bot

-Duty Bot is an interactive Discord bot for use of residential life departments to manage their RA staff within the on call scheduling.
+Duty Bot is an interactive Discord bot for use of residential life departments to manage their RA staff.
+This Discord application allows server owners to coordinate on call scheduling of their RA staff.

 ## Features